AguaClara/SWOT/AguaClara Water Treatment Plant Design/Energy Dissipation and Velocity Gradients/EDR_G_Design.md

 # Energy dissipation rate, velocity gradients, and mixing
 ##Introduction

-mixing, collisions between particles, shear that prevents deposition on reactor walls, floc breakup in high shear zones.
+Mixing, collisions between particles, shear that prevents floc deposition on reactor walls, floc breakup in high shear zones.
 Each of these processes requires an understanding of fluid dynamics and specifically the relationships between turbulence, fluid deformation, and shear.

 Estimation of velocity gradients for various flow geometries is the basis for the design of rapid mix, flocculators, and plate settlers and thus our goal is to define the velocity gradients consistently across the range of possible flow regimes.
 There are three approaches to calculating the average velocity gradient within a control volume.
 * Use the Navier Stokes equations and solve for the spatially averaged velocity gradient.
 * Use computation fluid dynamics to solve for the spatially averaged velocity gradient.
-* Use the total mechanical energy loss in the control volume to calculate the energy dissipation rate.
-Calculate the velocity gradient directly from the energy dissipation rate. $\bar G = \sqrt{\frac{\varepsilon}{\nu}}$
+* Use the total mechanical energy loss in the control volume to calculate the average energy dissipation rate.
+Calculate the velocity gradient directly from the energy dissipation rate. $\bar G = \sqrt{\frac{\bar \varepsilon}{\nu}}$

 The first approach would be ideal but is difficult in practice because Navier Stokes solutions are only available for limited geometries and laminar flow.
 Computational Fluid Dynamics could be used but is difficult to use as a general engineering design approach given the large number of geometries that are used in drinking water treatment plants.
 For these reasons we will use the control volume approach to estimate the average velocity gradient.
 This method incorrectly assumes that the energy dissipation rate is completely uniform in the control volume and hence the velocity gradient was also uniform.
 This method results in an over estimation of the velocity gradient.